taolicd/taolicd.github.io/_posts/2023-04-13-tech-writer-core-competencies.md

 ## My two cents

 I like Claude's answer the best.
-Which answer do you like the most?
+Which answer do you like?